pcrease/latlngtotimezone/README.md

 Example :

-TimeZoneGeoTool timeZoneGeoTool = TimeZoneGeoTool.getTimeZoneGeoToolInstance();/n
+TimeZoneGeoTool timeZoneGeoTool = TimeZoneGeoTool.getTimeZoneGeoToolInstance();

-String tz=timeZoneGeoTool.getTimeZoneFromCoordinate(new Coordinate(2.3508, 48.8567)); //coords for Paris
+System.out.println(timeZoneGeoTool.getTimeZoneFromCoordinate(new Coordinate(2.3508, 48.8567))); //coords for Paris

 this will return Europe/Paris.